TheMrAI/TheMrAI.github.io/multithreading/definitions.md

 ```

 Expression **A** is sequenced before **B** and that is sequenced before **C**.
 On
-the other hand it, the evaluation of functions arguments for example is not
+the other hand, the evaluation of functions arguments for example is not
 sequenced.
 For example:

 ```c++